squirrels-analytics/squirrels-analytics.github.io/docs/docs/guides/merge-data.md

-# Merge Data From Multiple Sources
+# Merge Tables from Multiple Sources in One Project

 This page is under construction.
 Please check back soon.